 In comparison with other reptiles, box turtles are docile and gentle.
 Any box turtle who has been owning these cute animals for a brief time has probably experienced its teeth power.
 Since I also own a box turtle along with several other turtle species, I have got bitten by them (mostly because of bad handling in my early petting days).

-First off, box turtles’ teeth don’t come up stealthy teeth.
+First off, box turtles’ teeth don’t come up with stealthy teeth.
 So, even if they do bite, you wouldn’t feel much pain.
 In most cases, you will get bitten by a box turtle in your fingers when feeding your pet.
 Luckily, these bites aren’t strong enough.

-At the worst, you will feel occasional itches in your fingers.
+At worst, you will feel occasional itches in your fingers.
 To help you understand the fact more, let me give an example.
 Have you ever bitten your fingers?
 If yes, then you will know how a box turtle bite may feel.
-Or if you haven’t, you may slightly bite your finger and then realize how to box turtle bite would look like in the worst scenario.
+Or if you haven’t, you may slightly bite your finger and then realize how to box turtle bite would look in the worst scenario.

 But there’s a difference- when you bite yourself, it doesn’t come as a shock.
 Whereas, turtle bite will come to you as a surprise attack.